-You can configure IBM Security Key Lifecycle Manager users in any of the LDAP repositories, such as IBM Security Directory Server or Microsoft Active Directory to access IBM Security Key Lifecycle Manager server.
+You can configure IBM Security Key Lifecycle Manager users in any of the LDAP repositories, such as IBM Security Directory Server or Microsoft Active Directory to access IBM Security Key Lifecycle Manager server and call server APIs and CLIs.
 You must add and configure LDAP user repository to the federated repository of WebSphere Application Server.
 IBM Security Key Lifecycle Manager uses application groups to enforce the role-based authorization for IBM Security Key Lifecycle Manager functions.
 For an IBM Security Key Lifecycle Manager user to run IBM Security Key Lifecycle Manager functions in an LDAP user repository, the user must be member of a specific IBM Security Key Lifecycle Manager application groups.